-This Kūmara and Chocolate Cake is so full of fantastic earthy flavour.
-It has orange zest, loads of spices and is speckled with a touch of dark chocolate that tingle your taste buds.
-It is complimented by a dark chocolate buttercream and adorned with decorations from the whenua (land).
-So many of you have made it to celebrate Matariki, birthdays and Christmas and that is something worth celebrating.
+This Kūmara and Chocolate Cake is full of fantastic earthy flavour.
+It has orange zest, plenty of warm spices, and is speckled with dark chocolate that tingles your taste buds.
+It’s complemented by a rich dark chocolate buttercream and adorned with decorations from the whenua (land).

-I created this Kūmara and Chocolate Cake for Whittakers in celebration of Matariki, 2023.
-I wanted to create an earthy cake that used kūmara (sweet potato) as the base.
-So I filled the batter with kiri ārani (orange zest) and lots of warm spices and folded through Whittakers mandarin and ginger dark chocolate.
-I was so delighted at the depth of flavour that came from all of these ingredients together.
+I filled the batter with kiri ārani (orange zest), warm spices, and folded through Whittakers mandarin and ginger dark chocolate.
+I was so delighted by the depth of flavour that came from all of these ingredients working together.

 Videography and photography by Sarah Henderson.